sydasif/ansible-cbt-lab/docs/source/05_filter/index.md

-# Ansible Filter
+# Ansible Filters for Network Automation

-Ansible filters allow us to filter and transform data within our playbooks.
-They are powerful tools that enable us to manipulate variables, format strings, handle dates, and perform a variety of other data transformations.
+Ansible filters are powerful tools that let you manipulate data in various ways within your playbooks.
+This chapter will guide you through different filters useful for network automation, including formatting data and handling IP addresses.